ComunidadAylas/vorbis-rs/README.md

 status of the available crates is problematic in an entangled way that does not seem reasonable to fix via PRs or patching:

-- The high-level `vorbis` crate was not updated in 6 years, has arguably low code quality (lots of `panic!` with messages containing e-mail addresses, etc.), and depends on an old version of `vorbis-sys`.
+- The high-level `vorbis` crate was not updated in more than 6 years, has arguably low code quality (lots of `panic!` with messages containing e-mail addresses, etc.), and depends on an old version of `vorbis-sys`.
 In turn `vorbis-sys` depends on an old version of the `libvorbis` C library with known security vulnerabilities.
 It also lacks APIs to do some operations needed by sensible audio processing applications that are offered by the C libraries.
 - `vorbis-sys` only contains bindings for `libvorbis`, but updated bindings for `libvorbisenc` and `vorbisfile` are necessary to do meaningful Vorbis stream operations in a sane way.
 These are not available either.